Third-Degree Burn in Children

 your child sees his or her healthcare provider for a diagnosis.

-How is a third-degree burn diagnosed?
+How is a third-degree burn diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
 He